odinb/bash-plexamp-installer/README.md

 Due to the change here: https://www.raspberrypi.com/documentation/computers/config_txt.html<br />
 the script will no longer be backwards compatible with 11 (bullseye), and moving forward will only support 12 (bookworm).<br />
-Bullseye has a planned end-of-life end of summer/early fall: https://wiki.debian.org/DebianReleases#Current_Releases.2FRepositories
+Bullseye was end-of-life on 2024-08-014: https://wiki.debian.org/DebianReleases#Current_Releases.2FRepositories

 This script will install nodeJS (currently NodeJS-20), install/upgrade/configure Plexamp-Linux-headless.

 NOTE!<br />
-Last verified upgrade was to Plexamp-Linux-headless-v4.10.x.
+Last verified upgrade was to Plexamp-Linux-headless-v4.12.x.
 If newer version is available, and there have been major changes like support for new NodeJS version, please be aware that it might be untested by me, and script might malfunction if any major changes have been made to the application or installation procedure, and installation might fail.
 Re-running script after script-update usually fixes this, but cannot be guaranteed.

 If your card is not detected after upgrade & reboot (no audio) ("aplay -l" to check), please do hard reboot, and re-select the card via web-GUI.
 Now there should be audio!